PROGRAMMING EXERCISE

 · M, C, X, or I may appear no more that three times consecutively in the string

-· Once a letter has been subtracted from, neither it nor its "5 counterpart" may appear again in the string - so neither X nor V can follow IX, neither C nor L may follow XC, and neither M nor D may follow CM.
+· Once a letter has been subtracted from, neither it nor the next lowest multiple of 5 may appear again in the string - so neither X nor V can follow IX, neither C nor L may follow XC, and neither M nor D may follow CM.

-· Once I, X, or C (or their "5-counterparts" V, L, and D) appears in a string, the I, X, or C cannot subsequently be used as subtraction modifiers - so IV or IX cannot follow I or V, XL or XC cannot follow X or L, and CD or CM cannot follow C or D.
+· A letter cannot be used as a subtraction modifier if that letter, or the next highest multiple of 5, appears previously in the string - so IV or IX cannot follow I or V, XL or XC cannot follow X or L, and CD or CM cannot follow C or D.

 Sample runs are shown below.
 (Note: The sample program implementation uses option buttons enclosed in a frame.
 These controls are discussed in later tutorials.)